-- 21.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
-All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case the concern should be reported to the chair of governors.
-Our policy sets out where and to whom staff can report any whistleblowing concerns. - 21.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 21.3 The school's whistleblowing code [Policies | Humber Education Trust] allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.
+- 22.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
+All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case concern should be reported to the chair of governors. - 22.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 22.3 The school's whistleblowing code (Humber Education Trust Policies) allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.

-22 Staff and governor/trustee training
+23 Staff and governor/trustee training

-22.1 Our staff receive appropriate safeguarding and child protection training (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
-In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils.
+- 23.1 Our staff receive appropriate safeguarding and child protection training (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
+In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 23.2 New staff and volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and Deputy DSLs. - 23.3 Our governors/trustees receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+This training is updated at least annually. - 23.4 Our safeguarding governor/trustee receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high quality safeguarding across the trust.

-- 22.2 New staff and volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 22.3 Our governors/trustees receive appropriate safeguarding and child protection (including online) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
-Online training is updated every three years, with ongoing focussed training, including updates to KCSiE, delivered at least annually. - 22.4 Our safeguarding governor/trustee receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high quality safeguarding across the trust.
+24 Safer Recruitment

-23 Safer Recruitment
+24.1 The governing body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and

-- 23.1 The governing body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements. - 23.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 23.3 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2023.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 23.4 When using supply staff, we will obtain written confirmation from supply agencies or third party organisations that staff they provide have been appropriately checked and are suitable to work with children.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 23.5 The school maintains a single central record of recruitment checks undertaken.
-Our recruitment policy and procedures can be accessed here [Policies | Humber Education Trust].
+- work history in accordance with Keeping Children Safe in Education 2024 and the local safeguarding partner arrangements. - 24.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 24.3 We ensure that our volunteers are appropriately checked and supervised when in school.
+We check the identity of all contractors working on site and requests DBS checks where required by Keeping Children Safe in Education 2024.
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 24.4 When using supply staff, we will obtain written confirmation from supply agencies or third party organisations that staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 24.5 The trust maintains the single central record of recruitment checks undertaken in each of our academies.

-24 Site security
+25 Site security